Mixin’ Styles- GB

 Step 1: In the Site Editor select the Header by clicking inside of it.
 The breadcrumbs at the bottom should show Template > Header.

-Step 4: The Header is replaced.
+Step 3: Adjust the menu as you see fit by selecting the Navigation block.
 Click Save to commit it to the website front end.

 How to Change the Featured Image Size